A Holistic, Multidisciplinary Approach to Wellness

 Interfaith Spiritual Counseling

-Our interfaith spiritual counselor helps clients find the spiritual practices that work best for them during their recovery.
+Our interfaith spiritual counselor helps adult clients find the spiritual practices that work best for them during their recovery.

 Some clients may benefit from familiar religious approaches like prayer or studying written texts, while others may find healing in creative writing or meditative exercises.
 The following spiritual counseling services are available to our clients: